IT Focus Area: Security

 Deploying Data Loss Prevention: Best Practices for Success

 Traditional defenses are no match for targeted attacks that bypass security controls and steal sensitive data.
-As IT changes continue to occur, organizations need to keep pace and make security move with their data by focusing on the data itself through the development of a data-centric security program.
+As IT changes continue to occur, organizations need to keep pace with modern threats, and shift their focus from attempting to secure everything, to protecting what matters most—the data itself, no matter where it is stored, used or transmitted.

 The Resurgence of DLP